sandordargo/sandordargo.github.io/_drafts/in_progress/technical/rvalue-const-references.md

 If you have a non-`const` rvalue reference, it can be used with any of these, but the non-`const` lvalue reference (#1).
 The first choice is `f(T&&)`, then `f(const T&&)` and finally `f(const T&)`.

-But if none of those are available, only `f(T&)`, you'll get the following error message:
+But if none of those is available, only `f(T&)`, you'll get the following error message:

 ```cpp
 #include <iostream>